wongmx/RepData_PeerAssessment1/README.md

 The data is processed/transformed into a format suitable for this analysis.

-I will try to explore a few questions here: What is mean total number of steps taken per day?
-What is the average daily activity pattern?
-Are there differences in activity patterns between weekdays and weekends?

 ### What is mean total number of steps taken per day?